 Cases in which lives are alleged to have been changed and professional reputations are on the line call for a steady hand at the head of the mediation table.
 The mediators of Upchurch Watson White & Max bring a problem-solving philosophy to the table, one that permits the parties to a malpractice mediation to weigh the risks and benefits of settling or litigating and make a self-determined decision with the assistance of their counsel.

 Many of the mediators at Upchurch Watson White & Max have extensive experience in malpractice mediation.
-Some of these conflict resolution professionals handled malpractice cases in their prior litigation practices, whether representing plaintiffs or defendants, and thus bring experience to the mediation table both as an advocate and a neutral.
+Some of these conflict resolution professionals handled malpractice cases in their prior litigation practices, whether representing plaintiffs or defendants, and whether in the personal injury/medical malpractice arena or in the business/professional malpractice arena, and thus bring experience to the mediation table both as an advocate and a neutral.
 Our mediators, many of whom are members of such organizations as the American College of Civil Trial Mediators, the Association of Attorney Mediators, the Professional Mediation Institute, and the International Academy of Mediators, have the training, continued education, and experience necessary to handle even the most challenging malpractice mediation.